“Giving up is something a Lauda doesn’t do.”

 Despite his desire for victory, Lauda did not want to risk a repeat of his travails in Germany—he decided to withdraw from the race, straining his already tumultuous relationship with Ferrari, who had replaced him with driver Carlos Reutemann during his hospitalization, a decision that left a bitter taste in Niki’s mouth.

-How the crash influenced F1
+How the Crash Changed F1

 Lauda’s accident in 1976 left a mark on the F1 season, influencing its thrilling conclusion and adding to its historical significance.